morikeli/watch-dog/README.md

 Incase of a bug or you wish to make an update create a new branch using git command `git checkout -b <name of your branch>` and create a pull request.
 Wait for review.

 Don't forget to star the repo 🌟😉

+---
+# DISCLAIMER
+The images used on this website are for website UI and visualization.
+These images are sourced from various sources on the internet, including web templates and stock photo repositories.
+While I have made efforts to ensure that the images used do not infringe upon any copyrights, I acknowledge that some images may depict individuals who are not explicitly identified or may be recognizable to viewers.

+We want to clarify that:

+1. The individuals depicted in these images are models and are not necessarily associated with or endorsing the products or services featured on this website.
+2. Any resemblance to real persons, living or deceased, is purely coincidental.
+3. If you believe that any image used on this website infringes upon your rights or is not properly attributed, please contact me immediately, and I will take appropriate action to address your concerns.

+I respect the rights of photographers and individuals depicted in the images used on this website.
+If you have any questions or concerns regarding the use of images, please don't hesitate to reach out to me.